chef/chef/CONTRIBUTIONS.md

 * **slantview**: Allow boolean and numerics in cookbook metadata.
 * **jeffmendoza**: Made knife to use cloud attribute for port when available.
 * **ryotarai**: Added a method to capture IO for live stream.
+* **sawanoboly**: Fixed service provider to be aware of maintenance state on Solaris.